-- 9.4.
-As mentioned earlier, from April 2020 it has been necessary for the majority of SPSO staff to work from home.
+- 9.5.
+In 2022-22, it has been necessary for the majority of SPSO staff to work from home.
 In addition to attending all meetings and conferences by video conference, it also created an urgent need for paper documents received by the office to be scanned and shared with staff electronically wherever possible.
 This has led to 'paper-lite' working for the majority of staff, and moving most of our casework to electronic files only.
-We will also be implementing PDF editing software into our casework management system to improve 'paper-lite' working for casework staff in 2021. - 9.5.
+We also implemented PDF editing software into our casework management system to improve 'paper-lite' working for casework staff in 2021. - 9.6.
 In August 2020, the SPSO moved to a secure, electronic file-sharing platform for sharing casework documents to reduce printing and our reliance on couriering casefiles, thereby reducing indirect travel emissions, electricity emissions and paper waste.
-This software will be integrated with our casework management system in the next year to enhance its usability for case workers. - 9.6.
+This software was integrated with our casework management system in 2021-22 to enhance its usability for case workers. - 9.7.
 Additionally, all staff have been provided with laptops, which collectively use less energy that traditional desktop computers.
-Looking past the pandemic, the SPSO has convened an internal future working group to look at how changes to working practices may continue in an adapted form, as we review the learnings and outcomes from this new way of working.
+Looking past the pandemic, in 2022-23 the SPSO will begin a hybrid working trial.